Filter Options

 How much will a Pilanesberg safari cost?

-“The cost of a Pilanesberg safari package will depend greatly on its duration and the quality of accommodation, but prices start at US$120 per person per day.
-Safaris at this lower end of the scale will most likely stay outside the park and divide their time between Pilanesberg and the adjacent Sun City complex, so check the itinerary before booking.
-For a safari based in an upmarket lodge or camp situated within Pilanesberg, you’re looking at around US$250 to US$350 per person per day.
+“The cost of a Pilanesberg safari package will depend greatly on its duration and the quality of accommodations.
+Prices for a 1-day safari out of Johannesburg start at US$150 per person inclusive of transfers, game drives and lunch.
+For a multiday safari based in an upmarket lodge or camp within Pilanesberg, you’re looking at around US$200 to US$400 per person per day, depending on the quality of accommodations.
 The above prices are applicable to safaris that include a road transfer or self-drive from Johannesburg or elsewhere in Gauteng.
-Due to the lack of scheduled flights to Pilanesberg, fly-in trips from Gauteng are considerably more expensive, typically working out at around US$1,000 per person per day.”
+Due to the lack of scheduled flights to Pilanesberg, fly-in trips from Gauteng are much more expensive, typically costing around US$1,000 per person per day.”

 6